mrcbq/space-travelers-capstone/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Bookstore<a name="about-project"></a>
+# 📖 space-travelers-capstone<a name="about-project"></a>

-The Bookstore is a website similar to the "Awesome Books" website.
-I create an simplified version of it that allows you to: Display a list of books Add a book Remove a selected book By building this application, I learn how to use React and Redux in the context of a real application..
+The space-travelers-capstone is an Web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>